BEX-Express/BEX-API/source/includes/_webhooks.md

 }
 ```

-* After you have made this request and you receive a 200 OK response, you need to <a href="https://webhook.bex.co.za/api/ActivateWebHook">send another request</a>, providing the request body with the following values:
+*After you have made this request and you receive a 200 OK response, you need to send another request to https://webhook.bex.co.za/api/ActivateWebHook providing the request body with the following values:

 > Second request body: